Basic typography for elearning design

 Kerning is the adjustment of space between two adjacent characters that, due to the shape of these characters, looks like have larger space than usual if tracking is the sole measure of space between the characters.
 Look at the example below.

 A and V have the same tracking as M and L, but it looks like there's a larger space between A and V due to their shapes.
+If the kerning is enabled, the gap between A and V is closed.

 Not many applications have controls for kerning.
 In those that have, kerning is switched on and off with a checkbox or a slider.
 In Articulate Storyline and Adobe Captivate, kerning is already on by default, and you cannot switch it off.
 In MS Office applications, you can turn-on kerning with a checkbox, and set it to apply to a specific font size.